 Copyright isn’t just for corporations – it also protects you as an artist.
-As some point someone will probably ask you to sign your rights away so it is important to understand what they are and how to protect them.
+At some point, someone will probably ask you to sign your rights away so it is important to understand what they are and how to protect them.

 The Exhibition Right